-St. Sigmund im Sellrain, the highest located village in the Sellraintal valley, is located at 1,500 m asl.
+The charming St. Sigmund im Sellrain, the highest located village in the Sellraintal valley, is located at 1,500 m a.s.l.

-The hamlets Kreuzlehn, Alt-Peida, Neu-Peida, Haggen, Lüsens, Praxmar as well as the Obertal and the rear Lüsenstal valleys form the municipal territory of St. Sigmund, a mountain village in the rear Sellraintal valley.
-It is the largest municipality of the valley, covering an area of about 102 sqkm, but it is only inhabited by some 200 people.
-Once upon a time St. Sigmund im Sellrain was a famous weigh station along the connection road from the Inntal valley to the Oetztal valley.
-After a descent of an avalanche in 1970 the hamlet Alt-Peida was destroyed and reconstructed as Neu-Peida.
-The emblem of the municipality shows a golden crown, designation of Saint Sigmund, while the silver mountain peak symbolises the Lüsener Fernerkogel mountain (3,299 m asl).
+Several hamlets and the Obertal and the rear Lüsenstal valleys form the municipality of St. Sigmund, a mountain village in the rear Sellrain Valley.
+It is the largest municipality of the valley, covering an area of impressive 102 sqkm, but it is only inhabited by some 200 people.
+Once upon a time, St. Sigmund was a famous weigh station along the road from the Inn Valley to the Oetztal.
+After an avalanche in 1970, the hamlet Alt-Peida was destroyed and reconstructed as Neu-Peida.

-Winter sports is very important in this area.
-The rear Lüsenstal valley, which is part of the municipal territory, is a paradise for those who love ski touring.
-Moreover St. Sigmund im Sellrain offers the Lüsens-Praxmar cross country ski trail at 1,400 m asl, taking athletes across the fairytale winter landscape and offering great panoramic views on the surrounding mountains.
-For those who love skiing and snowboarding, the highest located ski resort throughout Austria, which is Kühtai, is located only 8 km from St. Sigmund im Sellrain.
-From Kühtai, located at 2,020 m asl, the Bergbahnen Kühtai lift facilities take you at 2,520 m asl, where you can enjoy skiing on 41 km of ski slopes.
-In summer there are numerous hiking trails taking you e.g. in the posterior Lüsenstal valley, across untouched nature.
+Winter sports is very important in this area: The rear Lüsens Valley is a paradise for those who love ski touring.
+Moreover, St. Sigmund im Sellrain offers the Lüsens-Praxmar cross-country ski trail at 1,400 m a.s.l., taking you across the fairytale winter landscape and offering great panoramic views.
+For those who love skiing and snowboarding, the highest located ski resort throughout Austria, which is Kühtai, is located only 8 km away.
+In summer there are numerous hiking trails taking you e.g. in the posterior Lüsens Valley, across untouched nature.